-The most common complaint about Android updates is that they are notoriously slow to release.
+The most common complaint about Android updates is that they are notoriously slow to release, historically speaking.
 Worse still, handset support is promptly re-evaluated once new models come along.
 Consumers have been complaining about this problem to OEMs and Google for years.
-The situation finally looks set to change with the arrival of Project Treble.
+Fortunately, the situation is changing following the arrival of Project Treble.

-Project Treble is included as part of Android 8.0 Oreo and represents a major re-architecture for the OS framework.
+Project Treble was introduced as part of Android 8.0 Oreo and represents a major re-architecture for the OS framework.
 The initiative’s ultimate aim is to make updates faster and easier for OEMs to roll out to devices.
-Treble is arguably one of the biggest changes introduced to Android Oreo, but one that consumers won’t even notice as it works primarily behind the scenes.
+Treble is arguably one of the biggest changes introduced to Android, but one that consumers won’t even notice as it works primarily behind the scenes.
 Here’s how it will affect the future of Android.

 Why the need for Project Treble?